What are Civil Enforcement Officers (CEOs)?

 Parking Attendants (sometimes referred to as traffic wardens).

 The details of which charge you are required to pay will be on your Penalty Charge Notice.
-For more information on the two-tier penalty charges please see our Enforcement page.
+Information on the two-tier penalty charges.

 If you feel that you should not have received a Penalty Notice (also known as a parking ticket) from us, you may wish to challenge it (see Related Pages link on the right).